vskokov/demo-reveal/slides.md

 ## Outline

+- Introduction: why analytic structure of QCD?

-- Introduction: why analytic structure? and what is Yang-Lee edge singularity?
+- Introduction: what is YLE?

 - Universal location of YLE for  most relevant universality classes

-- Tracing YLE in QCD

 - Conclusions